 - Public Communications: Elaborate SEC regulations govern public communications by the parties in the period between the first public announcement of the transaction and the closing of the transaction.

-- Multiple SEC Filings: Many Form 8-K and Rule 425 filings are often required by public companies that are party to M&A transactions.
-(Rule 425 requires most written communications in connection with a business combination transaction to be filed with the SEC.)
+- Multiple SEC Filings: Many Form 8-K and other SEC filings are often required by public companies that are party to M&A transactions.

-Set forth on the following page is a comparison of selected deal points in public target and private target acquisitions, based on studies from Shareholder Representative Services (a provider of post-closing transaction management services) and the Mergers & Acquisitions Committee of the American Bar Association's Business Law Section.
-The SRS study covers private target acquisitions that closed between July 2010 and September 2011.
-The ABA private target study covers acquisitions that were completed in 2010, and the ABA public target study covers acquisitions that were announced in 2010.
+Set forth on the following page is a comparison of selected deal points in public target and private target acquisitions, based on the most recent studies available from Shareholder Representative Services (a provider of post-closing transaction management services) and the Mergers & Acquisitions Committee of the American Bar Association's Business Law Section.
+These studies are not necessarily comparable, as there are differences in the time periods and transactions surveyed in each.
+The SRS study covers private target acquisitions in which it served as shareholder representative and that closed in the first three quarters of 2012.
+The ABA private target study covers acquisitions that were completed in 2010, and the ABA public target study covers acquisitions that were announced in 2011.

 The accompanying chart compares the following deal terms in acquisitions of public and private targets:

 - "10b-5" Representation: A representation to the effect that no representation or warranty by the target contained in the acquisition agreement, and no statement contained in any document, certificate or instrument delivered by the target pursuant to the acquisition agreement, contains any untrue statement of a material fact or fails to state any material fact necessary, in light of the circumstances, to make the statements in the acquisition agreement not misleading.

 - Standard for Accuracy of Target Reps at Closing: The standard against which theaccuracy of the target's representationsand warranties is measured for purposes of the acquirer's closing conditions: